yaronkaikov/scylla/docs/architecture/raft.rst

   In ScyllaDB 5.3 it will become enabled by default.
   In further versions it will be mandatory.

 ScyllaDB 5.2 and later comes equipped with a procedure that can setup Raft-based consistent cluster management in an existing cluster.
-We refer to this as the **internal Raft upgrade procedure** (do not confuse with the :doc:`ScyllaDB version upgrade procedure </upgrade/upgrade-opensource/upgrade-guide-from-5.1-to-5.2/upgrade-guide-from-5.1-to-5.2-generic>`).
+We refer to this as the **internal Raft upgrade procedure** (do not confuse with the `ScyllaDB version upgrade procedure <https://docs.scylladb.com/master/upgrade/upgrade-opensource/upgrade-guide-from-5.1-to-5.2/upgrade-guide-from-5.1-to-5.2-generic.html>`_).

 .. warning::
     Once enabled, Raft cannot be disabled on your cluster.
 The cluster nodes will fail to restart if you remove the Raft feature.